 The giant Vaca Muerta formation in Argentina is one of the world’s biggest unconventional finds of the last several years.
 We have interests in ten blocks and are actively participating in this exceptional project, which will help drive our growth post-2020.
-While our first development phase will end in late 2018, we’re already studying future development scenarios consistent with our ambitions.
+While our first development phase has ended in late 2018, we’re already studying future development scenarios consistent with our ambitions.

 Located in the semi-desert Neuquén region, Vaca Muerta has everything you could ever ask for.
 The mineral composition of its organic-rich source rock lends itself to hydraulic fracturing.
 Its petrophysical properties are also good: the rock is more porous than the unconventional deposits of North America and comes with an extensive existing network of natural fractures.